Riding Lawn Mower Won't Start

 Function

-The function of a choke is to enrich the fuel mixture, so a cold engine starts smoothly.
-The choke does this by restricting the amount of air entering the carburettor.
 Gas engines run best when the ratio of air to fuel is 14.7 to 1.
-Meaning 14.7 parts air to 1 part fuel, also known as air fuel ratio (AFR).
+Meaning 14.7 parts air to 1 part fuel, also known as an air-fuel ratio (AFR).
 Using the choke counteracts the lean condition caused by the dense cold air.

 Using Choke

 Before you start your mower, move the choke lever to full choke, this is generally only needed on a cold engine.
 However, some engines may require a small amount of choke to start the engine, even when hot.
-When the engine warms up, turn off the choke and move to full throttle.
-Check out "How to start a tractor mower".

 Test Choke Operation

 Choke plates are usually operated by cable and will require adjustment from time to time.
-In this part of the guide you will check if the choke plate is working correctly.
-A choke that isn't closing all the way will cause a no start, and a choke that's sticking on will cause poor running and black smoke.
+In this part of the guide, you will check if the choke plate is working correctly.

 The Spark System Test